-Once you've addressed any emergency medical concerns, it is important for you to contact a lawyer if you've suffered a serious personal injury.
-You have an important choice: finding an attorney who can not only fight for your rights but help you recover the financial compensation you truly deserve.
+If you suffered a serious personal injury, you have an important choice: finding an attorney who can not only fight for your rights, but help you recover the financial compensation you truly deserve.
 At Crain Lewis Brogdon, LLP, we know there are a lot of personal injury lawyers in Dallas.
 That’s why we provide legal guidance that truly sets us apart from the competition.

 We don’t just represent our clients; we want to help them gain a full understanding of their legal rights and options.
 Keep reading for additional information about personal injury laws, claims, and lawsuits.